jhannah/sandbox/README.md

 $
 ```

+Yes, show me everything.
+I can sift through too much information far faster than I can
+explain to you what I need and why.
+Assuming "this is the only bit you need" frequently
+just slows the process down and frustrated me.

 (3) Your current question. **ONE** question.
 What were you expecting?
 What did you get instead?
+You may be having a dozen problems all at once, but you need to reduce to one problem so that
+someone can help you.
+One step at a time.

-By fully framing the question you've got a good chance of realizing the answer yourself.
+By fully framing one clear question you've got a good chance of realizing the answer yourself.
 If not, you've greatly helped me (or anyone else!) help you.

 Thanks!
 See you online! :)